contactpyxelmorph-afk/Pyxel-Morph/README.md

 ![actual recolor](gb_ex.png)

-note: in scene 8 I pasted the palette colors on the color panel rather than the find-closest-hex panel, so colors are a bit mismatched; took 25 minutes to color each image with tile_grid pin-point accuracy from latest update
+note: in scene 8 I pasted the palette colors on the color panel rather than the find-closest-hex panel, so colors are a bit mismatched; took 25 minutes to color each image with tile_grid

+Pin-point accuracy from latest update

 ![After last update](<Screenshot 2026-01-13 143139.png>)